 The Wintering Bird Survey comprised monthly survey visits undertaken in the mornings between 28th October 2021 and 29th March 2022.
+This is considered to meet current survey guidelines pertaining to survey effort (https://birdsurveyguidelines.org/non-breeding-walkover-survey/).
 Raw data and weather conditions are presented in Appendix 5.
 A map of the transect routes and Vantage Points is presented in Appendix 6.
 Transect routes were walked around the survey area and pass within close proximity of all key habitats present within the survey area, focusing on grassland and arable habitats within the solar array layout.
 Hedges, scrub and woodland were excluded as these habitats will be retained, buffered and protected.

-All bird species heard/observed within the survey area and their associated behavior was recorded.
-Observation was undertaken from Vantage Points located across the site offering views over the site or key habitats, utilizing a telescope and binoculars.
+All bird species heard/observed within the survey area and their associated behaviour was recorded.
+Observation was undertaken from Vantage Points located across the site offering views over the site or key habitats, utilising a telescope and binoculars.
 Surveys were undertaken in suitable weather conditions (low wind, dry or light rain) and to correspond with a range of tidal conditions.
 The surveys commenced approximately 30 minutes after sunrise in order to identify any potential night roosts.
 Surveys were undertaken by Li-Li Williams (MEnvSci) Hons MCIEEM and Alexander Parr MRes (Merit) who are experienced bird surveyors including experience of volunteer WeBS surveys, and 12 years of experience of wintering and wetland bird surveys of European sites including the Humber Estuary, Exe Estuary and Taw-Torridge.